citp/privacy-policy-historical/t/th/the/theoptionsguide.com.md

-> *The following text is extracted and transformed from the theoptionsguide.com privacy policy that was archived on 2007-02-19.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20070219040855id_/http%3A//www.theoptionsguide.com/privacy-policy.aspx) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the theoptionsguide.com privacy policy that was archived on 2008-06-16.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20080616102523id_/http%3A//www.theoptionsguide.com/privacy-policy.aspx) for the most accurate reproduction.*

-# TheOptionsGuide.com - Privacy Policy
+# The Options Guide - Privacy Policy

+### Options Trading Basics & Strategies Explained

 TheOptionsGuide.com understands that the privacy and security of information that is gathered and used on our website is important to our users.
 We want you to be comfortable as you explore our site, and participate in its interactive nature.
 We are committed to providing an online environment that is both Private and Secure by adhering to confidentiality standards that are designed to protect our visitors' personal information.
 TheOptionsGuide.com has created this Privacy Policy Statement to demonstrate our commitment to the protection of your privacy.